Helping the Homeless and Marginally Homeless* in Central London

 great difficulty paying their bills

-We are providing free meals for 80 people a day at present-
+We are providing free meals for 70 vulnerable people a day at present-

-The Soup Kitchen has undergone its biggest transformation for over 15 years.
-The old tent has been replaced with a new, insulated, wooden structure to provide comfort, warmth and an attractive facility for our guests.
+Last year the Soup Kitchen underwent its biggest transformation for over 15 years.
+The old tent was replaced with a new, insulated, wooden structure to provide comfort, warmth and an attractive facility for our guests.
 This new facility combined with our nutritious food and welcoming atmosphere will have an increasingly positive impact on our guests' lives.

 We know the small things make all the difference.